huggingface/datasets/docs/source/exploring.rst

 A specific format can be activated with :func:`datasets.Dataset.set_format`.

-:func:`datasets.Dataset.set_format` accepts three inputs to control the format of the dataset:
+:func:`datasets.Dataset.set_format` accepts those inputs to control the format of the dataset:

 - :obj:`type` (``Union[None, str]``, default to ``None``) defines the return type for the dataset :obj`__getitem__` method and is one of ``[None, 'numpy', 'pandas', 'torch', 'tensorflow']`` (``None`` means return python objects),
 - :obj:`columns` (``Union[None, str, List[str]]``, default to ``None``) defines the columns returned by :obj:`__getitem__` and takes the name of a column in the dataset or a list of columns to return (``None`` means return all columns),